Danielratmiroff/pepelang/README.md

 ### Built in functions:

-- Len:
+- **Len:**

-returns the length on a given value.
+Returns the length on a given value.
 Supported by strings, integers and arrays

 ```
 >> len("Hello world")